How to Make Bath Bombs

 It's a good idea to work in small batches until you get the hang of how to make bath bombs.
 Scale the recipe down to 1/3 cup of citric acid and 2/3 cup of baking soda at a time.
 That will still be enough to make two small bath bombs per batch.

 Ready?
 Put on your gloves, and here we go:

-My bath bomb crumbles when I try to get it out of the mold!
+Why does my bath bomb crumble when I try to get it out of the mould?

 This could be either because the mixture needs to be compressed more or because it's a little bit too dry.
 When you put the mixture into the mould, press it in really hard.
 It can also help to leave it in there a minute or two before you tap it out.
 If neither of these helps, then try spraying a tiny bit more water on to the mixture.

 Why are my bath bombs swelling into blobs?